Cricket (magazine): Founding

 Cricket was founded by a group of "historically minded writers and their artist and designer friends", led by Marianne Carus of Open Court Publishing.
 She had worked on "literature-based basic readers" for the school markets and had learned from teachers that there was a classroom demand for high-quality, short reading material.
 The time was right for a "new St. Nicholas Magazine.

-The founding Editorial Board (November 1972) comprised Carus, senior editor Clifton Fadiman, art director Trina Schart Hyman, prominent authors Lloyd Alexander, Isaac Bashevis Singer and Eleanor Cameron, Horn Book Magazine editor Paul Heins, "Kaye Webb (founder of Puffin Books and the doyenne of British publishers for children), Virginia Haviland (of the Library of Congress), and Sheila Egoff (Canada's leading authority in the field)."
-Fadiman was a well-known literary personality, a New Yorker book critic and a Book-of-the-Month Club judge.
+The founding Editorial Board (November 1972) comprised Carus, senior editor Clifton Fadiman (a The New Yorker book critic and a Book-of-the-Month Club judge), art director Trina Schart Hyman, prominent authors Lloyd Alexander, Isaac Bashevis Singer and Eleanor Cameron, Horn Book Magazine editor Paul Heins, Kaye Webb (founder of Puffin Books and the doyenne of British publishers for children), Virginia Haviland (of the Library of Congress), and Sheila Egoff (Canada's then leading authority in children's literature).

 The inaugural issue went on sale January 1973 with a launch party in New York City.
 One guest later told Carus, "If a bomb had gone off during your party, the entire children's book world would've been wiped out."